 By Mary McClusky

 Editor’s note.
-This appeared at Life Issues Forum and is reposted with permission.
-The Life Issues Forum is a bi-weekly column written by staff of the US Conference of Catholic Bishops’ Pro-Life Secretariat addressing the latest issues on the culture of life.
+This is excerpted from a post at Life Issues Forum, a bi-weekly column by Pro-Life Secretariat staff addressing the latest issues on the culture of life.

 Many will offer reflections as we approach the 45th anniversary of Roe v.
 Wade, the Supreme Court decision that legalized abortion throughout pregnancy.
 It’s a good time to consider past efforts and how to continue to build a culture of life.
 Early on, we focused on the child destroyed by abortion.
 Then we learned how best to encourage and support the mothers experiencing an unexpected pregnancy.
 As we look to the future, we need to also consider another person who needs more attention and assistance: the father.

 Fathers of unborn children have no recognized legal rights.
 In some cases, a father doesn’t know of his child’s existence or is not given an opportunity to weigh in when a mother is considering abortion.
 As it is for all those touched by an abortion experience, healing after abortion is complicated for fathers as well.
 The U.S. bishops’ “9 Days for Life” novena intention on January 22nd asks that “each person suffering from the loss of a child through abortion find hope and healing in Christ.”
 (To participate, visit www.9daysforlife.com.)
 This prayer effort recognizes that when a child dies because of an abortion, many feel the loss and pain, including the father. ….